edspective/edspective.github.io/_pages/about.md

 ## Want to join us?

 Movements don't grow on their own!
-We know from experience that it requires hard work.
+We know from experience that it requires hard work, and we would love help.
 If you are interested in joining the team, please <a href="/feedback" target="_blank">leave us a note</a>!